Why “Should” Is a Dirty Word: Releasing Neurotypical Expectations

 Sound familiar?

-If you’re neurodivergent, living with ADHD, autism, anxiety, sensory processing differences, or any other brain that colors outside the neurotypical lines, you likely have an inner narrator who loves the word “should.”
-And every time that word shows up, it delivers a message that is heavy, guilt-soaked, and based on expectations that may not have ever been made with you in mind.
+If you're neurodivergent, living with ADHD, autism, anxiety, sensory processing differences, or any other brain that colors outside the neurotypical lines, you likely have an inner narrator who loves the word "should."
+And every time that word shows up, it delivers a message that is heavy, guilt-soaked, and based on expectations that were never made with you in mind.

 Part I: The Tyranny of "Should"